-The reduced rate is imposed only after obtaining a certified confirmation.
+The reduced rate is imposed only after obtaining a certified approval from the Tax Authority.

-The eligible person must submit an application on a special form, which will state that the house will be used as the primary and permanent place of residence.
+The eligible person must submit an application on a designated form, which will state that the house will be used as the primary and permanent place of residence.
 The applicant must attach a number of documents supporting the ownership rights on the property and evidencing the fact that the property will be used as the primary and permanent place of residence.
 The application must be filed prior to the actual delivery of the residence to the eligible person.

-Eligible persons include residents of non EU Member States, provided that the residence will be used as their primary and permanent place of residence in the Republic.
+Eligible persons include residents of Cyprus, EU and non-EU Member States, provided that the residence will be used as their primary and permanent place of residence in the Republic.

 The documents supporting the ownership of the property must be submitted together with the application.
 The documents supporting the fact that the residence will be used as the primary and permanent place of residence (copy of telephone, water supply or electricity bill or of municipal taxes) must be submitted within six months from the date on which the eligible person acquires possession of the residence.

-A person who ceases to use the residence as his primary and permanent place of residence before the lapse of the 10 year period must notify the Commissioner of Taxation, within thirty days.
+A person who ceases to use the residence as his primary and permanent place of residence before the lapse of the 10-year period must notify the Commissioner of Taxation, within thirty days.
 The person must also pay the difference resulting from the application of the reduced and the standard rate of VAT attributable to the remaining period of 10 years for which the property will not be used as the main and primary place of residence.

 Persons who have already acquired a residence on which the reduced VAT rate was imposed, can re-apply and acquire a new residence on which the reduced VAT rate will be imposed, irrespective of whether the 10 year prohibition period for using the initial residence has lapsed or not.
-A condition for this to apply is that in case the 10 year period of using the residence as the main and permanent place of residence has not lapsed, the persons must return to the Tax Department the difference in the VAT between the standard and reduced VAT rates applicable at the time of the acquisition or construction of the residence.
-Persons who have already acquired a residence on which the reduced VAT rate was imposed, can re-apply and acquire a new residence on which the reduced VAT rate will be imposed, irrespective of whether the 10 year prohibition period for using the residence has lapsed or not.
-A condition for this to apply is that in case the 10 year period of using the initial residence as the main and permanent place of residence has not lapsed. the persons must return to the Tax Department the difference in the VAT between the standard and reduced VAT rates applicable at the time of the acquisition or construction of the residence.
+A condition for this to apply is that in case the 10 year period of using the residence as the main and permanent place of residence has not lapsed, the persons must return to the Tax Department the difference in VAT between the standard and reduced VAT rates applicable at the time of the acquisition or construction of the residence.